Walkertraven62/walkertraven62.github.io/README.md

-# Welcome to my app.
-This is VERY BAREBONES!
-This app is not fleshed out entirely but will see updates in the future.
-Thank you for visiting the site.
+# Welcome to the Esports News Network.
+This app is VERY BAREBONES!
+Content on this app is not fleshed out entirely but will see updates in the future.
+More updates will come in the future, thank you for visiting the site.